Meltasy/inventory-application/README.md

 An inventory management system to catalog, track and manage the wine in my cellar, and to remind me when each bottle is ready for enjoying.

-This inventory-application was built as part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-nodejs-inventory-application) curriculum.
+This project was built as part of [The Odin Project](https://www.theodinproject.com/lessons/node-path-nodejs-inventory-application) curriculum.

 Check out my [Wine Cellar App](https://inventory-application-production-b054.up.railway.app/)!